-- In the Submission types section, select the Media collection check box.
-Select the
+- In the Submission types section, set the following settings:

 - For submission types, check the Media collection check box.
 Note that if both the Media collection and File submission check boxes are checked, students will also be able to submit files that are independent of the media collection activity.